malc-u/fostoria/README.md

 ### Target Audience

-- people that like work of the artist
+- People that like work of the artist
-- people that got here via artist's social media
+- People that got here via artist's social media
-- people that like landscape photography
+- People that like landscape photography
-- people that like Upper Silesian landscape
+- People that like Upper Silesian landscape
-- people that are looking to purchase landscape photo print
+- People that are looking to purchase landscape photo print

 ### User Stories